-Have you ever seen the movie “August Rush” or heard the musical styles of the professionals, like Andy McKee, Antoine Dufour, or Jon Gomm and had the burning desire to learn how they do it?
+Have you ever seen the movie “August Rush” or heard the slap musical styles of the professionals, like Andy McKee, Antoine Dufour, or Jon Gomm and had the burning desire to learn how they do it?
 Well now you can.
 In this guide we will teach you how to play slap guitar.

 - 1 Holding the Guitar Safely